drujensen/eater-one/readme.md

 # Eater One

-Extensions to the Ben Eaters C6502 Breadboard to add a Keyboard and Display.
+Modifications to the Ben Eaters C6502 Breadboard to add a Keyboard and Display.

 ROM includes Wozmon by Steve Wozniak, TinyBasic by Tom Pittman and MS Basic by Bill Gates.